Updated 30 November 2025

 In a second case-planning conference held by telephone in April of 2021 Justice Power expressed concern for the stress and costs imposed on the sued lessees by this drawn-out process.
 She ordered Westsea and its lawyers to disclose to the sued lessees information about its billings, and further ordered that Westsea make an offer to settle to all lessee respondents to the suit.
 The offer to settle was accepted (at a cost that may not be disclosed under court rules) by the family of one person who can no longer live on their own; 10 of us remain.

-A third case-planning session took place in June of 2021, at which Justice Power ordered Westsea’s lawyers to provide more detailed disclosure to lessee respondents about the company’s legal-cost billings.
-In October of 2021 Mr. Justice G. Gaul was assigned to take over from Madam Justice Power, so he held a telephone case-planning conference (#4) with the parties and ordered that final submissions be made by the end of March, 2022.
-There is to be an interim hearing, tentatively set for April of 2023, on the application by Westsea to dismiss some respondent arguments.
-The hearing on the issues can only be scheduled after that, which might we hope ( ! ) will take place during 2023.
+A third case-planning session took place in June of 2021, at which Justice Power ordered Westsea’s lawyers to provide more detailed disclosure to the sued lessees about the company’s legal-cost billings.
+In October of 2021 Mr. Justice Geoffrey Gaul was assigned to take over from Madam Justice Power, so he held a telephone case-planning conference (#4) with the parties and ordered that final submissions be made by the end of March, 2022.
+An interim hearing was set for April of 2023 on the application by Westsea to dismiss some respondent arguments, which brings us to today.

-Note again that Westsea’s costs in this Petition action against us are not being billed to other lessees, as the company claims that the lease allows it to recover these expenses from those it sued.
-If it wins.
+Note again that Westsea’s costs in this Petition action against us are not being billed to other lessees, as the lease allows it to recover these expenses from those it sued (if it wins the case).
+This is different from our cause, which is to prevent the company billing you, us, and all lessees when a lessee sues it.

 A side note: Among all other Orchard House lessees not sued by Westsea on this issue, one took another route.
 Our neighbour lessee Kathleen Walker paid Westsea’s litigation-expenses billings and then filed a claim in June of 2020 for recovery of a debt via the Civil Resolution Tribunal, which can be read here: Kay’s CRT filing .
 It’s a place-holder claim that may well be settled on the same basis as the eventual ruling at the superior-court level.
 Although Westsea’s lawyer argued that the CRT has no jurisdiction and that her claim should be rejected, the CRT has decided it will hold her claim in abeyance until higher courts rule.